-Physicians' offices, medical hospitals, dentists' offices and outpatient care centers employed over 500,000 medical secretaries and office specialists in 2012, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-These jobs were predicted to grow 36% from 2012-2022, which was much faster than average.
-The BLS reported that the mean annual salary for professionals in the field was $33,140 in May 2013.
-The highest-paying states for the medical secretary profession in 2013 were Washington, New Jersey and the District of Columbia.
+Physicians' offices, medical hospitals, dentists' offices, and outpatient care centers employed 585,410 medical secretaries and office specialists in 2018, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+These jobs were predicted to grow 16% from 2018-2028.
+The BLS reported that the mean annual salary for professionals in the field was $37,090 as of May 2018.

-Certification is not required.
-However, the Board of Medical Specialty Coding and the American Academy of Professional Coders both offer credentials in medical billing and coding.
-Such certifications can be useful to individuals who hope to work their way up to positions as health information technologists or health information managers.
+In the field of medical office specialist, certification is not required, although it is offered.
+The Board of Medical Specialty Coding and the American Academy of Professional Coders both offer certification in medical billing and coding.
+Such certifications can be useful to individuals who hope to advance to positions as health information technologists or health information managers.